 |Deltoid||Clavicular head: lateral third of clavicle

-The deltoid muscle is the reference muscle for the C5 segment.
+The deltoid muscle is the reference muscle for the C5 dermatome.

-Due to their extensive origin and routes, the three fibers of the deltoid muscle can perform various secondary functions and synergistic movements.
+Due to their extensive paths and three sets of fibers of the deltoid muscle can perform various secondary functions and synergistic movements.
 Acromial fibers do not have any secondary functions.

 |Clavicular fibers + spinal fibers||

 |Spinal fibers + Acromial fibers||

 Atrophy or weakness of the deltoid muscle, is almost always neurological, likely due to a lesion of the C5 root or its branches.